52North/helgoland-toolbox/README.md

 ### Build the libraries

-- `npm run build:libs` for building the library once
+- `npm run lib:build` for building the library once

 ### Other commands